 - Beginner/ Novice Player.
 A new Player yet to demonstrate any consistent level of competence.

-You nominate a player into a Division at the time they first register with you as their Home Venue.
-If you don’t nominate a Division, the system uses a default value.
-If they have already registered elsewhere then you do not need to do anything.
-Once a Player has registered and begins playing, the T140 Events™ system tracks their performance over the next 8 Events.
-At the conclusion of that time the Player will then have an official Player Advantage™.
-As they play in further Events, the T140 Events™ system continues to track their performance and adjust their grading within the system.
-Players need to qualify with a discrete Player Advantage™ in each code.
+Venues nominate you into a Division at the time you first register with a venue as your Home Venue.
+If they don’t nominate a Division, the system uses a default value.
+Once you have registered and begun playing, the T140 Events™ system tracks your performance over the next 8 Events.
+At the conclusion of that time you will then have an official Player Advantage™ which enables you to earn Ranking Points.
+As you play in further Events, the T140 Events™ system continues to track your performance and adjust your grading within the system.
+You need to qualify with a discrete Player Advantage™ in each code.